Best Wood for Painted Cabinet Doors

 Regardless, paint-grade wood with an MDF panel is still among the top three options.

 Paint grade shaker style cabinet doors have an MDF centre panel.
+This is a popular option for painted cabinet doors.

 3. 5-Piece MDF